voxel51/fiftyone/docs/source/user_guide/dataset_zoo.rst

          100% |██████████████████████████████████████████████| 10000/10000 [3.6s elapsed, 0s remaining, 2.9K samples/s]
         Dataset 'cifar10-test' created

-    You can also provide :ref:`additional arguments <cli-fiftyone-zoo-load>` to customize the import behavior.
+    You can also provide
+    :ref:`additional arguments <cli-fiftyone-zoo-datasets-load>` to customize
+    the import behavior.
 For example, you can load a random subset of 10 samples from the zoo dataset:

     .. code-block:: shell

-        fiftyone zoo load cifar10 --splits test \
+        fiftyone zoo datasets load cifar10 --splits test \
             --dataset-name cifar10-test-sample --shuffle --max-samples 10

     .. code-block:: text